Luscious dark chocolate and sweet blueberries combine in this recipe into a wonderful dessert that you can actually feel good about enjoying.

 And you can use even darker chocolate if you'd like.
 I've gone up to 90% cacao, adding a bit of stevia.
-Having one of these with an espresso after my dinner is such a wonderful treat.
+Having one with an espresso after my dinner is such a wonderful treat.

 Jump to: